 A Camera Model

 Intoxalock provides several models of ignition interlock devices, including the eLERT device which includes a camera and other advanced technology to meet high level standards for states that require this type of IID.
-Our devices are the easiest to use on the market, and our more than 2,600 installation locations make Intoxalock the most convenient choice.
+Our devices feature one-touch activation via a single button, and we offer more than 2,600 installation locations nationwide, making Intoxalock a top choice for convenience.
 Learn three reasons why Intoxalock is an industry leading IID provider.